emimontesdeoca/emimontesdeoca.github.io/_posts/2018-4-24-integration-test-bot-framework-1.md

   - botframework
 ---

-Since I started working at Intelequia Software Solutions for a short period of time, I've been asigned to work on integration test for the Bot Framework.
+Since I started working at a company for a short period of time, I've been asigned to work on integration test for the Bot Framework.

 Intelequia is working on bot solution for business, so my work is to make the bot to be as stable as posible, but first, what is Bot Framework?